-The issue of opioid addiction in Canada has reached epidemic proportions.
-The number of fatal overdoses has skyrocketed over the past several years, in what many are calling a national health emergency.
-Despite the harrowing facts of drug addiction, help is available and recovery is possible at Cedars.
+The issue of opioid and drug addiction in Canada has reached epidemic proportions.
+In recent years, fatal overdoses have skyrocketed in what many call a national health emergency.
+Yet. despite the harrowing facts of these types of addiction, help is available and recovery from drug addiction and substance abuse is possible at Cedars.

 Whether it is illicit drugs such as heroin or prescription painkillers, or opioid prescriptions like Oxycontin, OxyNEO, Vicodin, Dilaudid or Methadone, these substances are becoming increasingly prevalent in society, with serious impacts on the lives of more and more Canadians each day.

 Not only highly addictive, opioids are easily misused.
-Regular abuse of these substances can lead to drug addiction, a complex disease that if not addressed, can have serious ramifications on the user’s life including on their health, relationships and even entire lives.
+Regular abuse of these substances can lead to drug addiction, a complex disease that, if not addressed, can have severe ramifications on the user’s life, including on their health, relationships and even entire lives.

 Opiate addiction can take hold of individuals from all walks of life and socio-economic backgrounds.
-As drug addiction affects each person in a highly individualized way there can be a wide number of signs and symptoms of abuse, including both behavioural and physical symptoms.
-Regardless of an individual’s drug of choice, or the type of symptoms they experience, opiate addiction is a serious epidemic and patterns of abuse can be extremely difficult to stop.
+As drug addiction affects each person in a highly individualized way, there can be many signs and symptoms of abuse, including behavioural and physical symptoms.
+Regardless of an individual’s drug of choice, or the type of symptoms they experience, opiate addiction is a dangerous epidemic and the patterns of abuse can be extremely difficult to stop.

 Drug Addiction Help